Bishama/CodeWars/README.md

 **Tech used:** Javascript

-First thing I do in the morning is to solve a Codewar!
+First thing I do everyday is to solve a Codewar!

 ## Optimizations